 Continuing Education Credit Information

-This webinar is open to the public and offers 7.0 PDHs to professional engineers licensed in all states except New York, and 7.0 non-HSW continuing education hours to architects in all states that accept non-HSW coursework.
+This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and 7.0 non-HSW continuing education hours for licensed architects in all states that allow non-HSW coursework.

 AIA Provider Statement: